4 Reasons Why Customer Surveys Are Challenging ... and 1 Under-Utilized Alternative

 While the two approaches have different scales, when contact center quality monitoring is effectively calibrated with customer surveys, when one goes up or down, so too does the other.

 By measuring agent behavior in combination with customers’ experience during the contact center quality monitoring effort you are gaining three key benefits:

 Valuable customer insight at a fraction of the cost of a telephone-based survey (to augment your survey sample or when you can’t access the customer directly);

 A better understanding of the inter-relationship between what you are asking agents to do (behavioral standards) and how it impacts the customer experience (what does and does not make a difference); and

-Greater context about the root cause for the issue which provides the insight you need to effectively fix it.
+Greater context about the root cause for the issue provides the insight you need to effectively fix it.

 I am not saying you should ditch your customer surveys … in fact the opposite.
 What I’m saying is that you should use every available avenue you have to learn more about what customers want and how they interact with your organization.
 Contact center quality monitoring shouldn’t be just about agent performance.
 It is a valuable resource for customer insight that should be leveraged to its fullest.

 For a no-obligation illustration of how to leverage contact center QA to predict Customer Experience results, get in touch! email@example.com

 Sharon Oatway is President & Chief Experience Officer of VereQuest.
 Sharon is a Customer Service, Sales, and Marketing professional with more than three decades of hands-on experience elevating the overall customer experience along with multi-channel contact center performance.
 Sharon and her team at VereQuest have listened to/read and analyzed several million customer interactions for some of North America’s leading brands.
 As a result, Sharon is a recognized thought-leader in what it takes to build and sustain great customer experiences.